slepc4py.SLEPc.BV#

 insertVecs(s, W[, orth])

-Insert a set of vectors into specified columns.
+Insert a set of vectors into the specified columns.

 matMult(A[, Y])